keelancook/missions-center/cgcs-staff-information/continuity/cgcs-job-responsibilities.md

 #### Responsibilities:
 * Serve as the face of the CGCS.
 * Develop the vision for the CGCS and help staff members implement their part of this vision.
-* Develop and maintain relationships with denominational mission partners (IMB, NAMB, SendNC, NC Baptists, etc.).
+* Develop and maintain relationships with denominational mission partners (Company, NAMB, SendNC, NC Baptists, etc.).
 * Communicate with the cabinet about how SEBTS can utilize the Center to help fulfill the Great Commission.
 * Develop front-facing material and missions resources for students, pastors, leaders, and the pews of SBC churches.
     * Delegating this to staff members to help develop these is possible.